Setting up a Trustee

 pi@raspberry:~$ git clone https://github.com/sw7group/pad-trustee-node

 The repository is currently private.
-Please email [email protected] with your GitHub account name and we will send you a licence to provide access to the repo.
+Please email <padtrustees@sw7group.com> with your GitHub account name and we will send you a licence to provide access to the repo.

-, the NodeJS source code of the Trustee, a template configuration file config/pad-trustee.json
+The repository consists of the installer script `install.sh`, the NodeJS source code of the Trustee, a template configuration file `config/pad-trustee.json` and a service file `service/pad-trustee.service` that makes the Trustee a daemon.

 pi@raspberry:~$ sudo apt install nodejs npm